astro-group-bristol/typst-for-presentations/main.typ

 #slide[
   = Concepts

   Typst has a number of functions we can use to specify document layout.
-We can invoke a function using the `#` prefix.
+We can invoke a *function* using the `#` prefix.
 For example, `#lorem(40)` will generate:

   #lorem(40)

-  Functions can be used to insert content or to modify document state.
-The `text` function can be used to manipulate the properties of the text:
+  Functions can be used to *insert content* or to modify document state.

+  For example: the `text` function can be used to manipulate the properties of the text:

   ```
   #text(fill: red)[Hello World]